-- The Water Utility operates, maintains, and distributes water through mains constructed, operated and maintained by the city to residential and commercial users. - The Storm Water Utility's operations includes flood control, maintenance and enhancement of surface water quality, National Pollutant Discharge Elimination System (NPDES) compliance, and public education. - The Solid Waste Utility provides for the collection, hauling, and disposal of solid waste.
-It also provides for recyclable collection and manages the Poulsbo Transfer Station and legacy solid waste sites.
+- The Sewer Utility operates, maintains, and extends the sewage collection system to respond to the needs of residents and commercial establishments.
+The collection system discharges into interceptors owned and operated by Kitsap County, which transport the sewage to the Central Kitsap Wastewater Treatment Plant. - The Water Utility operates, maintains, and distributes water through mains constructed, operated, and maintained by the city to residential and commercial users. - The Storm Water Utility operations include flood control, maintenance and enhancement of surface water quality, National Pollutant Discharge Elimination System (NPDES) compliance, and public education. - The Solid Waste Utility provides for the collection, hauling, and disposal of solid waste.